jrdavismaine/wdio-v5-upgrade-helper-service/README.md

-# DEPRECATED FEBRUARY 2021
+# Deprecated February 2021
-DEPRECATED Feb 2021.
+Deprecated February 2021.
 I would strongly suggest upgrading to [WebdriverIO Version 6](https://github.com/webdriverio/webdriverio).
 Cheers, thank you for your support!
-Now upgrade by running `npm install webriverio@latest`.
-After running this command the WebdriverIO version in `package.json` should change to `"webdriverio": "^6.12.1"`.

 # wdio-v5-upgrade-helper-service
 This plugin will allow developers to upgrade to WebdriverIO versions 5 and 6 without having to change all of the renamed v4 commands in their codebase.